-A Small Claims Case is a legal action filed in County Court to settle a claim or minor legal dispute in which the demand for monies or the value of property does not exceed $5,000.00 (five thousand dollars), excluding costs, interest and attorney fees.
+A Small Claims Case is a legal action filed in County Court to settle a claim or minor legal dispute in which the demand for monies or the value of property does not exceed $8,000.00 (eight thousand dollars), excluding costs, interest and attorney fees.

 Common types of actions handled by Small Claims Court include goods or services sold, money loans, auto negligence, security deposit refunds and unpaid rent (not to include evictions).
 The Clerk’s Office has specialized forms for each of these types of actions.